useful-Tree/UseTree/3123004757/Readme.txt

+3123004757 is my Student number, This is my homework, as you see

-If you run the code in an IDE, you can enter a word that python main.py test case/orig.txt test case/orig add.txt test case/ans.txt in the command line
+If you run the code in an IDE, you can enter a word that cd UseTree-main cd 3123004757 python main.py test case/orig.txt test case/orig add.txt test case/ans.txt in the command line

 [3123004757]/